motns/mandrake/README.md

 ### No block validators

 Every validator has to be a named class, with a clearly defined list of input and output fields.
-Block validators are essentially a black box, and therefore conflict with our primary principle.
+Block validators are essentially a black box, and therefore almost impossible to document properly.

-### No relationships

-While we support the arbitrary nesting of other Models inside a Model class ("embedded documents" in MongoDB lingo), we do not have any dedicated methods for describing the relationship between models.